meefen/CI4311W/CI4311W-Syllabus-2016-Spring.md

 Readings:

-- “Developing ethical direction” (Ribble & Bailey, 2005)
+- "Developing ethical direction" (Ribble & Bailey, 2005)
-- “Digital citizenship: Text unto others as you would have them text unto you” (Villano, 2008)
+- "Digital citizenship: Text unto others as you would have them text unto you" (Villano, 2008)

 Assignments: